Master of Business Administration

 Overview

-AACSB-logo-accredited-color-RGBThe Master of Business Administration program at Sam Houston State University is designed to develop candidates for positions of leadership in modern organizations.
+AACSB-logo-accredited-color-RGBThe Master of Business Administration online program at Sam Houston State University is designed to develop candidates for positions of leadership in modern organizations.
 Managerial procedures and practices are continually changing.
 Therefore, the program emphasizes the integration and synthesis of various disciplines to develop a student’s ability to function in a dynamic environment and make sound administrative decisions that maximize the value and contributions of an organization.
-The M.B.A. program is suited for qualified students from any academic discipline.
+The MBA program is suited for qualified students from any academic discipline.
 The program provides the candidate with a basic managerial background through the core requirements while providing individualized adaptation through elective courses.

 Core and elective courses are available to complete our MBA program entirely online.
 Please see current schedule of classes for the course offerings.

-The MBA program may be completed in as few as four semesters; however, it is not recommended that students who are working attempt more than six hours in a semester.
+The MBA program may be completed in as few as four semesters; however, it is not recommended that students who are working attempt more than 6 hours in a semester.
 A more realistic timeline would be approximately two years.

 Admission Process Requirements